Skip to Main Content

 Planning Your Stay

 The Kawaramachi-Oike location gives direct access to central Kyoto, with the city's main transit arteries close at hand and the cultural districts of Gion and Higashiyama reachable without a car.
-Booking is leading made directly or through premium travel agents who work with the Okura portfolio; lead times for peak periods, particularly cherry blossom season in late March through early April and autumn foliage in November, run long in a city where demand consistently outpaces supply across all tiers.
-Those who want more context on how the Okura fits into the broader dining and accommodation scene can consult our full Kyoto restaurants guide.
+Booking is recommended, and lead times can be long during cherry blossom season and autumn foliage.

 For travellers whose frame of reference extends beyond Japan, the grand-hotel register here shares a sensibility with properties like Aman Venice or The Fifth Avenue Hotel in New York City and Aman New York: properties where age and address are part of the product rather than incidental to it.
 In Kyoto's specific context, that formula has proven durable across more than a century.